Below are the Notice of Privacy Practice notifications for the following physician groups.

 A patient has the right to impartial access to medical treatment or accommodations, regardless of race, national origin, religion, handicap, or source of payment, subject to the technical limitations of the Service.

-A patient has the right to express grievances regarding any violation of his or her rights, as stated in state law, through the grievance procedure of the health care provider which served him or her and to the appropriate state licensing agency.
+A patient has the right to express grievances regarding any violation of his or her rights, as stated in state law, through the grievance procedure of the health care physician which served him or her and to the appropriate state licensing agency.

-A patient is responsible for providing to the Provider, to the best of his or her knowledge, accurate and complete information about present complaints, past illnesses, hospitalizations, medications, and other matters relating to his or her health.
+A patient is responsible for providing to the physician, to the best of his or her knowledge, accurate and complete information about present complaints, past illnesses, hospitalizations, medications, and other matters relating to his or her health.

 State Specific Notifications (See Below For State Specific Mental Health Notifications)